 Insulin can be injected using a needle and syringe, a cartridge system, or a pre-filled pen system.
 Inhaled insulin, insulin pumps, and a quick-acting insulin device can also be used.
 If injecting insulin into your body the best place is the abdomen, but the arms, thighs, and buttocks are also effective.

 Insulin is a hormone from the pancreas that allows sugar to enter the cells.
 Insulin also lowers the amount of sugar in the bloodstream.
 Without insulin, sugar is unable to enter the cells.
 This means that cells that make up muscles and other tissues will not be able to receive their main source of energy.
-Patient with type 1 diabetes will have a buildup of sugar in the bloodstream, causing life-threatening conditions.
+People with type 1 diabetes may have a buildup of sugar in the bloodstream, causing life-threatening conditions.

 Insulin Side Effects